static caravan shower problems

 Winterising your caravan is an important annual task for every caravan owner.
 It protects your static caravan's internal systems from the problems that winter can bring, saves you the time and cost associated with frequent replacements, and ensures your caravan is ready for use as soon as spring arrives.

-The shower valve, a vital component in regulating water flow and temperature, in particular can be affected by plummeting temperatures, leading to pressure build-up and potential cracking of the valve.
-Consequently, replacing the shower valve becomes a common winter repair for many caravan owners.
+The shower valve, an important component in regulating water flow and temperature, in particular can be affected by plummeting temperatures, leading to pressure build-up and potential cracking of the valve.
+Consequently, replacing the shower valve becomes a common winter repair for many static caravan owners.

 Here are a few easy steps to get your caravan ready for winter:

-• Ventilate Your Caravan: leave cupboard doors slightly open to improve airflow and prevent condensation, which can lead to mould.
+• Ventilate Your Caravan: Leave cupboard doors slightly open and install an extractor fan to improve airflow and prevent condensation, which can lead to damp and mould.

 Popular Static Caravan Shower Products